Elvisonyedika/markdown-cv/index.md

 `2015-2016`
 __University Of Nottingham.__
-_Postgraduate Certificate In Education_
+-Postgraduate Certificate In Education-

 `2006 - 2011`
-__Enugu State University Of Science And Technology__ _B.Sc In Industrial Mathematics_
+__Enugu State University Of Science And Technology__ -B.Sc In Industrial Mathematics-

 - Sizar